galaxyproject/gxadmin/README.md

 **NOTES**

-Histories and their users who haven't been updated for a year.
+Histories and their users who haven't been updated for a specified number of weeks.
 Default number of weeks is 15.

      query old-histories 52
       id   |        update_time         | user_id |  email  |       name         | published | deleted | purged | hid_counter